 Stellium in Astrology

-Three-planet threshold and the four-planet dispute
+Three-body threshold and the four-body dispute

 Personal planets (Sun, Moon, Mercury, Venus, Mars) carry more weight than outer planets because they shape day-to-day expression more directly.
 A stellium of Mercury, Venus, and Mars feels different from a stellium of Uranus, Neptune, and Pluto.
 Outer-planet-only stelliums are usually generational signatures (every native born within a few years has the same stellium) rather than personal ones.